How to Solve Integer Linear Programming in Excel (With Easy Steps)

 • Hit Enter.

-• In the following step, go to the Data tab and select Solver.
+• Go to the Data tab and select Solver.
 It will open the Solver Parameters window.

-• At this moment, add the Constraints one by one and choose Simplex LP as the Solving Method.
+• Add the Constraints one by one and choose Simplex LP as the Solving Method.

 Read More: How to Perform Mixed Integer Linear Programming in Excel